GollumJS/vue-stored-prop-decorator/README.md

 		public editUser() {

+			this.meString = new User();

+			// So real execute is:
+			// this.$store.commit('user/setMe', new User());

+			this.meProxy.firstName = 'Bender';

+			// So real execute is:
 			// If User object has clone method
 			// and if you edit property of user

-			this.meString = new User();

-			// So real execute is:
+			//
+			// const copy = user.clone()
-			// copy.firstname = 'ChangeValue';
+			// copy.firstName = 'Bender';
 			// this.$store.commit('user/setMe', copy);
 		}
 	}